iliafrenkel/go-pb/docs/CONTRIBUTING.md

   pass and that existing tests don't fail either.
 - Comment your code extensively!

+Just a side note on licensing.
+If you bring an external dependency, consider the license.
+This project is MIT licensed.
+For example GPL licensed code cannot be included in this project without violating the GPL.

 ### Commit messages
 We highly value commit messages that follow established forms within the project.
 Generally speaking, we follow the practices